 Well, after a long break, let's continue to deal with technical indicators.

-For those who still do not know what are the technical indicators, candles and currency pairs I recommend start the reading from the first article of the series - Simple Moving Averageе.
+I recommend starting the reading from the first article of the series for those who still do not know the technical indicators, candles, and currency pairs Simple Moving Average.
 And we will cut to the chase.

-By the way, the break was partly due to the fact that I felt a pressing need to deal with the exponential smoothing, which resulted in the creation of three articles - Exponential smoothing, Double exponential smoothing and Triple exponential smoothing.
+By the way, the break was partly because I felt a pressing need to deal with the exponential smoothing, which resulted in the creation of three articles - Exponential smoothing, Double exponential smoothing and Triple exponential smoothing.